 15. Test drive your car

 Start your car’s engine and listen to the sound that the newly installed belt makes.
 If it has a squealing sound, shut-off the engine and adjusts the belt, it might be loose.
 You only have to adjust the tensioner pulley.

 Do this until you hear a smooth sound coming from the belt.
 You have now successfully replaced a defective power steering belt.

-Every car owner should have a ready hydraulic jack for use during emergencies like this one.
-One of the most commonly used by expert mechanics and car owners alike is the Torin T82012 Hydraulic Trolley Jack, 2-Ton capacity, available on Amazon, check this one out!
+- Every car owner should have a ready hydraulic jack for use during emergencies like this one.
+One of the most commonly used by expert mechanics and car owners alike is the Torin Big Red Hydraulic Trolley Floor Jack with Carrying Case, 2-Ton capacity, available on Amazon.

 Did you enjoy this tutorial?
 Just remember that if the power steering belt snaps due to wear and tear, your car will completely stop to steer leading to a life-threatening condition.
 Additionally, failure to replace the power steering belt when it is worn out or have signs of wear and tear during regular maintenance could result in its breakdown.

 Send to us what you think about this article and share this with your friends and loved ones so that they will be always safe on the road.